COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority high

-     + [-> 12.2.0] [jmb;3d] Improve flexibility in defining partition of threads between inner and outer loop, in order to improve the load balance of a mix of products containing a few expensive and many cheap products (e.g. RTTOV based products)
+     + [-> 12.2.0] [jmb;3d] Improve flexibility in defining partition of threads between
+       inner and outer loop, in order to improve the load balance of a mix of products containing a few expensive and many cheap products (e.g. RTTOV based products)
-       > flag 'expensiveâ~@~Y products, use n_openmp_outerthread*n_openmp_innerthread
+       > flag expensive products, use n_openmp_outerthread*n_openmp_innerthread
          threads in the inner loop for these expensive products, compute expensive products sequentially, at the outer loop level, before the other products
      + [3d] Code profiling of COSMO-NExT system